Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 If it was like, I don't know, a decathlon,

-it'd be a bit disappointing, wouldn't it?
+be a bit disappointing, wouldn't it?

-More like rhythmic gymnastics.
+Well, like rhythmic gymnastics.

-That'd actually be more impressive.
+That would actually be more impressive.

-That would be really impressive.
+That would be really interesting.

 I mean, like the ribbon?

-And despite being in his 60s now,
+and despite being in his 60s now,

 he led at least five attempts to escape the POW camp.